moon-dust/moon-dust.github.io/index.md

 layout: home
 ---

-Wellcome to the Quantum Magnetism Laboratory at USTC!
+Welcome to the Quantum Magnetism Laboratory at USTC!